gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 **Error**: Used when something definitely went wrong, such as runtime errors, BUT it doesn't require immediate action.

-**Critical**: Used when something critical happens, such as a system component unavailable, for example.
+**Critical**: Used when something critical happens (duh), such as a system component unavailable, for example.

 Some frameworks go beyond these severity levels.
-Monolog (PHP), for example, have two others: Alert - for actions that must be taken immediately, waking you up on the middle of the night on your vacations, such as entire system down, database unavailable and so on - and Emergency, when the system is unusable.
+Monolog (PHP), for example, have two others: Alert - for actions that must be taken immediately, waking you up on the middle of the night on your vacation, such as entire system down, database unavailable and so on - and Emergency, when the system is unusable.

 Sincerely, Emergency and Alert for me are the same.
 When the entire system is